“Those who have knowledge, do not predict. Those who predict, do not have knowledge.”

 You have probably received a dozen articles on 2019 predictions.
 It’s that time of the year when investment strategists all over the world perform their annual ritual of predicting where the markets will go in in the upcoming year.
 They put on their thinking caps and evaluate everything from the global economy, political instability to interest rates.
 Full of confidence and bravado, they predict what stocks to buy, year-end targets for market indices, and when the markets will tank.

 Memories are short and there is naturally little mention of the nearly universal failure to predict with any precision.
 Their forecasts and clairvoyance are, for the most part, exercises in futility.
-Predicting the future does not seem to be a strong suit of the investment world.
+Predicting the future of the stock market does not seem to be a strong suit of the investment world.

 We looked back at predictions made a year ago for the S&P 500.